 Faith and religion

-The Chaplaincy provides support for the spiritual and religious needs of all staff and students, irrespective of faith or philosophy of life.
-While the foundation of the University was Christian and this perspective has pervaded the University's life for centuries, it does not occur at the expense of people of other faiths, who are also warmly welcomed at the University.
-While the Chaplain is Christian he is also supportive of students and staff practising, expressing and exploring other faiths.
+The Chaplaincy supports the spiritual and religious needs of all staff and students, irrespective of faith or philosophy of life.
+While the University has a Christian foundation, it warmly welcomes people of other faiths.
+The Chaplain, though Christian, supports students and staff in practising, expressing, and exploring other faiths.

 The information below has been prepared by Interfaith Scotland to provide basic information on some of the 'faith communities' who live and worship in Scotland.
 Those included on this page are either full members of Interfaith Scotland or have observer status.